Eribulin: Structure and mechanism

-Eribulin is a fully synthetic macrocyclic ketone analogue of the marine natural product halichondrin B, the parent molecule being a naturally occurring, potent mitotic inhibitor with a unique mechanism of action.
+Eribulin is a fully synthetic macrocyclic ketone analog of the marine natural product halichondrin B, the parent molecule being a naturally occurring, potent mitotic inhibitor with a unique mechanism of action.
 The parent molecule was originally found in the sponge Halichondria okadai.

 Eribulin is a mechanistically unique inhibitor of microtubule dynamics, binding predominantly to a small number of high affinity sites at the plus ends of existing microtubules.

 Eribulin has both cytotoxic and non-cytotoxic mechanisms of action.
 Its cytotoxic effects are related to its antimitotic activities, wherein apoptosis of cancer cells is induced following prolonged and irreversible mitotic blockade.
 In addition to its cytotoxic, antimitotic-based mechanisms, preclinical studies in human breast cancer models have shown that eribulin also exerts complex effects on the biology of surviving cancer cells and residual tumors that appear unrelated to its antimitotic effects.
 These non-mitotic mechanisms include vascular remodeling that leads to increased tumor perfusion and mitigation of tumor hypoxia, phenotypic changes consistent with reversal of epithelial-mesenchymal transition (EMT), and decreased capacity for migration and invasion leading to reduced metastatic capacity as measured in a preclinical experimental metastasis model.
 In other studies, eribulin treatment of leiomyosarcoma and liposarcoma cells leads to increased expression of smooth muscle and adipocyte differentiation antigens, respectively.
 Taxane-resistant cancers are often unresponsive to eribulin.
 A recent study found that this resistance is due to expression of multidrug resistance protein 1 (MDR1).
 Fluorescently labeled eribulin has been used to study the pharmacokinetics and pharmacodynamics at single cell level in vivo.

 The synthesis of eribulin was first published in 2001; a new synthetic route to the drug was published in 2009.

-Clinical trials
+Research

-Eribulin is being investigated for use in a variety of other solid tumors, including breast cancer, non-small cell lung cancer, prostate cancer, brain cancer, cervical cancer, urothelial cancer, melanoma, solitary fibrous tumors, and various sarcomas.
+Eribulin is being investigated for use in a variety of solid tumors, including breast cancer, non-small cell lung cancer, prostate cancer, brain cancer, cervical cancer, urothelial cancer, melanoma, solitary fibrous tumors, and various sarcomas.

-Research and development

-Two new eribulin based products are in the research and development phase; a liposomal formulation and antibody drug combination therapy, both are for the treatment of solid tumors.
-The liposomal formulation of eribulin, E7389 liposomal, is currently in Phase I clinical trials.
+Two eribulin based products are in the research and development phase; a liposomal formulation and antibody drug combination therapy, both are for the treatment of solid tumors.
+The liposomal formulation of eribulin, E7389 liposomal, is in Phase I clinical trials.
 Preliminary in vivo experiments show a decrease in C(max) and a longer half-life with the liposomal formulation.
 The drug antibody eribulin combination therapy is a joint venture between Eisai and Merck.
 The clinical trials combine eribulin and pembrolizumab, a PD-1 inhibitor, for the treatment of breast cancer and other advanced cancers.

-Intellectual Property

-Currently there are five active patents in the United States that are associated with the Halaven drug application, N201532.
-The first one expired on June 16, 2019, the last one (USRE46965) expires on January 8, 2027.